ALex-Everett-Liu/luhmann-roam/plugins/graph/SETUP_COMPLETE.md

 # ✅ Setup Complete - Independent Graph Plugin

-The portable-local-graph plugin has been successfully integrated as a **completely independent** tool!
+The graph plugin has been successfully integrated as a **completely independent** tool!

 ## 🎉 What Was Created